4-DMAPandSadness/EfsTA/User Guide.md

 ### Please input a kinetic matrix.

-This error occurs when the evaluation via "Custom Matrix" was selected but no matrix was provided.
-Make sure that when using the "Custom Matrix"-evaluation to input and save your matrix.
+This error occurs when the analysis via "Custom Matrix" was selected but no matrix was provided.
+Make sure that when using the "Custom Matrix"-analysis to input and save your matrix.

 ### Please select a folder directory.

-This error occurs when no directory was provided in the "Data"-tab before starting the evaluation.
-Make sure to provide a directory before starting the evaluation.
+This error occurs when no directory was provided in the "Data"-tab before starting the analysis.
+Make sure to provide a directory before starting the analysis.

 ### Please input a transition equation.

-This error occurs when the evaluation via "Custom Model" was selected but no transition equation was provided.
-Make sure that when using the "Custom Model"-evaluation to input a transition equation.
+This error occurs when the analysis via "Custom Model" was selected but no transition equation was provided.
+Make sure that when using the "Custom Model"-analysis to input a transition equation.

 ### Please select a directory first.

 This error occurs when no directory was provided in the "Data"-tab before plotting the raw data.
 Make sure to provide a directory before plotting the raw data.

+### Please select a valid directory first.

+This error occurs when an invalid directory ,e.g. one without the three relevant data files, was provided in the "Data"-tab before plotting the raw data.
+Make sure to provide a valid directory before plotting.

 ### Please make sure the selected folder contains *.txt files ending with "spectra.txt", "delays.txt" and "lambda.txt".